 Analysis and evaluation of how U.S. historical and contemporary speeches have shaped public communication; theoretical principles and practice of contemporary forms of informative and persuasive public speech communication; principles of critical and evaluative listening.

-Prerequisites: ENG 1 and RDL 1, if required Corequisite: ENG 2 or ENG 110 or RDL 2, if required Flexible Core - U.S. Experience in its Diversity
+Prerequisites: ENG 1 and RDL 1, if required Corequisite: ENG 2 or ENG 110 or RDL 2, if required

 Small Group Communication: Theory and Practice